Terrazzo: The Beginning

 terrazzo floors were invented in Friuli,

-Italy by resourceful mosaic workers who were trying to look for ways to reuse marble fragments.
+Italy.
+Resourceful mosaic workers working with marble realized that the disused chips of material, when trodden into the ground, became a resilient surface.
 Fractured pieces of natural stone or river rock were hand laid, piece by piece, set using a clay binder.
-Once the clay binder hardened, terrazzo workers used galera, Workers with their galera a long-handled, weighted grinding stone, as a tool to grind and polish the terrazzo.
-Grinding and polishing terrazzo
+Once the clay binder hardened, terrazzo workers used a galera, a long-handled, weighted grinding stone, as a tool to grind and polish the terrazzo.

 Finally, terrazzo workers applied goats milk to give the floor a saturated and finished appearance.
 This original recycled floor was know as Palladiana terrazzo.

 Kings and Queens”.
-According to the National Terrazzo and Mosaic Association, Inc., “today’s highly evolved terrazzo is an environmentally friendly material that combines extraordinary design potential, optimum durability, low maintenance.
+According to the National Terrazzo and Mosaic Association, Inc., “today’s highly evolved terrazzo is an environmentally friendly material that combines extraordinary design potential, optimum durability, and low maintenance.
 Terrazzo is the lowest cost flooring material available based on its life cycle”.
-Today, almost anyone could own a terrazzo floor.

 Terrazeri: The True Artists